suho/ios-clean-architecture/README.md

 The **Service** is a concrete implementation of **Model** in a specific service.
 It does hide all implementation details.
 For example, database implementation whether it is Realm, CoreData, etc.

-Because of framework requirements (e.g. Realm, CoreData), we can't use `Model's Entity` to implement
+Sometime, because of framework requirements (e.g. Realm, CoreData), we can't use `Model's Entity` to implement

 ```swift
 final class RTask: Object {